Springtown is a rural Texas escape with access to the metroplex

 Convenient location for commutes into the DFW Metroplex

 “Most of the people who live in Springtown work in the Fort Worth area or the Dallas area,” Chris Reeve says.
-Texas 199 provides a direct route into Fort Worth.
-Arlington, Irving and Dallas are also accessible from the community.
-Travel times are often affected by heavy traffic in one of the country’s fastest-growing metropolitan areas.
+Texas-199 provides direct access to the heart of Fort Worth, about 25 miles away.
+Arlington and Dallas require longer drives but are relatively accessible via the region's network of highways and interstates.
+Residents should be aware that travel times are often affected by heavy traffic in one of the country’s fastest-growing metropolitan areas.
 Dallas-Fort Worth International Airport is about a 45-mile drive.
-Medical City Weatherford, about 17 miles away, is the closest hospital.
+Important destinations closer to home include Medical City Weatherford, about 17 miles away.

 Written By